 While you might not realize it, you see the wallpaper on your Android smartphone more often than any other image.
 So it makes sense to be picky about it and change it when you get bored with the old one, when you see something more interesting, or if you just want it to fit your current mood.
 Did you know there is more than one way to change the wallpaper for both your Home screen and your Lock screen on Android?
 This tutorial shows you how to change the wallpaper on Android smartphones and tablets, using three different methods:

-NOTE: For this tutorial, we used an ASUS ZenFone Max Pro device running Android 9 Pie.
-The steps involved are the same, even if you have a smartphone from Samsung, Huawei, Motorola, Nokia, or some other manufacturer.
+NOTE: For this tutorial, we used a Samsung A51 running Android 11 and a Google Pixel 4a with Android 12.
+The steps involved should be similar, even if you have a smartphone from Xiaomi, Asus, Motorola, Nokia, or some other manufacturer.
 If you do not know your Android version, read How to check the Android version on your smartphone or tablet.

-By default, your Android smartphone comes with several images and wallpapers, and some of them can be quite pretty.
+By default, your Android smartphone comes with a collection of images and wallpapers, and some of them can be quite pretty.
 They also have the advantage of fitting your screen perfectly.
 Still, you only get a limited number, so no matter how much you like them, you are bound to get bored with them at some point.

 Luckily, there are several ways to get new wallpapers on your Android smartphone: you can choose from the photos you've taken, download cool wallpapers, or transfer them from your Windows 10 device via Bluetooth or a USB cable.